kaushaldealer1219/kaushaldealer1219/README.md

-- 👋 Hi, I’m @kaushaldealer1219
+- 👋 Hi, I’m @kaushalchaudhary
-- 👀 I’m interested in ...
+- 👀 I’m interested in ...cybersecurity and networking
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...python -- networking
-- 💞️ I’m looking to collaborate on ...
+- i m a student.
-- 📫 How to reach me ...
+- i am doing computer application.

 <!---
 kaushaldealer1219/kaushaldealer1219 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.